Professional Statements and Societal Positions Guidelines

 - Recommends for photodynamic therapy as second-line adjunctive therapy to antivascular endothelial growth factor therapies for late (wet) age-related macular degeneration in a trial setting.

-The 2015 update stated that anti-vascular endothelial growth factor therapies have become first-line therapy for treating and stabilizing most cases of age-related macular degeneration.
-Verteporfin photodynamic therapy is a less commonly used treatment for neovascular age-related macular degeneration; recommendations stated that the following diagnoses are eligible for verteporfin photodynamic therapy:
+The 2019 update stated that antivascular endothelial growth factor therapies have become first-line therapy for treating and stabilizing most cases of age-related macular degeneration and suggests that verteporfin photodynamic therapy is rarely needed.

 Ocular Photodynamic Therapy

 - There is no recommendation to treat uveal melanoma with ocular PDT mentioned in the NCCN guidelines.

 - Consider additional treatment with resection, laser ablation, transpupillary thermotherapy, or cryotherapy if concerned that adequate response was not achieved from initial radiation.

 - For small recurrences in [individuals] who cannot undergo radiation therapy or surgery, transpupillary thermotherapy is recommended.